 To apply, please send the following to David Janovsky at firstname.lastname@example.org:

 - A cover letter describing your interest in the position

 - One writing sample: 5-7 page essay/report from a recent course on any subject.

 Additional writing samples may be requested.

-Applications for fall 2017 will be considered on a rolling basis.
+Applications for spring and summer 2018 will be considered on a rolling basis.